Key Takeaways

 High-pressure homogenization

-High-pressure homogenization involves subjecting a mixture of lipids and an aqueous phase to high pressure, forming LNPs with a narrow size distribution.
+High-pressure homogenization involves subjecting a lipid-aqueous mixture to high pressure, forming LNPs with a narrow size distribution.

 Hot homogenization